5.4 Opening Up & Sharing Collections and Content

 Explain your copyright policy

-One of the reasons GLAMs release works and content is an interest in better serving their users and fulfilling their mission.
+One of the reasons cultural heritage institutions release works and content is an interest in better serving their users and fulfilling their mission.
 An important aspect of “serving users” is to make copyright policies clear and easy to read for non-legal experts.

-CC licenses and tools help because they offer an iconic way for users to understand that copyright policy.
-But it is also good practice to also explain your copyright policy on your website, as a way to give users different access points to figure out how they might be entitled to reuse works and content.
+CC licenses and tools help because they offer a simple way for users to understand that copyright policy.
+But it is also good practice to explain your copyright policy on your website, as a way to give users different access points to figure out how they might be able to reuse works and content.

 Your copyright policy should also explain how users should credit you as the steward of the collection.
 Crediting an institution is good practice by users and shows good faith on those institutions that decide to openly share their collection.
 Using a CC license as a way to obtain credit is not advised, since this is not a copyright problem.